 I swear that motorcycles know when they’re dirty.
-Perhaps it’s my imagination but after a good clean and polish they seem to perform better.
+Perhaps it’s my imagination, but they seem to perform better after a good clean and polish.

 Are they saying thank you?

 Cleaning isn’t just for looks.
-Motorcycles will last longer when dirt and grime doesn’t corrode parts or deteriorate bodywork.
+Motorcycles will last longer when dirt and grime don’t corrode parts or deteriorate bodywork.

 A clean and well-maintained bike will also hold its resale value.

 Let’s have a look at our top five products.